G. Daniel Fairchild

 - Bachelor of Science, University of Illinois at Urbana-Champaign

-Fairchild is in his thirty-fifth year as professor of music at the University of Wisconsin-Platteville.
+Fairchild has 35 years of experience as professor of music at the University of Wisconsin-Platteville.
 He is Chair of the Department of Fine Arts, and has served as director of bands and orchestral activities, music education specialist, and instructor of horn.
-Before assuming his present position in 1970, he taught music in the Illinois public school system.
+Before assuming his present position, he taught music in the Illinois public school system.
 Fairchild has served as Musical Director and Conductor of the Dubuque Symphony Orchestra, Platteville Summer Music Festival, the Wisconsin Faculty Brass and Percussion Ensemble, The American Trust Concert Band, and the Tri-State Pops Orchestra Ensemble.
-For twelve years he served as director of the University of Wisconsin Marching Pioneers.
+He previously served as director of the University of Wisconsin Marching Pioneers.
 He is the founder of the Brass Ring Brass Quintet, and conductor of the Rountree Chamber Ensemble and Pioneer Brass Choir.

 Fairchild is active as a guest clinician, conductor, and adjudicator for thousands of middle-level, high school and college students yearly.
 He is an adjudicator and clinician for Music In the Parks.
 In addition, he served as director of the UW-Platteville Pioneer Summer Music Camp for 31 years.